 - MacRitchie Reservoir Park and Treetop walk: Tranquil nature reserve and locals paradise for daily walks, jogs, or watersports.
 There is also a 250-metre aerial free-standing suspension bridge through the treetops.

 - Resort World Sentosa: more of a family place than a things do in Singapore for couples, Resort World Sentosa is too popular to leave off the list.
 It has an aquarium, waterpark, Univeral Studios, and more.

 We were 100% self-guided in Singapore and found it a very easy city to get around.
 This offers us full flexibility and is one of the ways we like to travel as a couple.
 However, if you prefer the added value that comes from a knowledgeable guide, here are a few options we recommend:

 Lion City Highlights Half-Day Bike Tour: There is no question that one can see much more in less time on a bicycle, even moving at a relaxing pace as this tour does.
-It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above including Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
-Keep in mind, Singapore is close to the equator and is rather hot and humid during the day.
+It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above include Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
+Keep in mind that Singapore is close to the equator and is therefore hot and humid during the day.
 Refreshments are included, but a reasonable level of fitness would be required.

 Private Customizable Tour with a Local Host: This is the ideal option for anyone who wants to see it all, or just a few key sites, but wants the added knowledge that comes from a local guide.
 This top-rated tour is flexible from 3-8 hours.
 You will get an opportunity to discuss and select the details of your tour with your guide on the night before.